syncfusion-content/java-file-format-docs/java-file-formats/word-library/working-with-mathematical-equation.md

 ## Types of equation

-The following different structures of equation can be created by using the Essential<sup style="font-size:70%">&reg;</sup> DocIO.
+The following different structures of equations can be created by using the Essential<sup style="font-size:70%">&reg;</sup> DocIO.

 ![Different structures of equation in Microsoft Word application](WorkingwithMathematicalEquation_images/EquationStructures.png)